Django Reinhardt: Legacy

 Reinhardt is regarded as one of the greatest guitar players of all time, and the first important European jazz musician to make a major contribution with jazz guitar.
 During his career he wrote nearly 100 songs, according to jazz guitarist Frank Vignola.

 Using a Selmer guitar in the mid-1930s, his style took on new volume and expressiveness.
 Because of his physical disability, he played mainly using his index and middle fingers, and invented a distinctive style of jazz guitar.

 For about a decade after Reinhardt's death, interest in his musical style was minimal.
 In the fifties, bebop superseded swing in jazz, rock and roll took off, and electric instruments became dominant in popular music.
 Since the mid-sixties, there has been a revival of interest in Reinhardt's music, a revival that has extended into the 21st century, with annual festivals and periodic tribute concerts.
 His devotees included classical guitarist Julian Bream and country guitarist Chet Atkins, who considered him one of the ten greatest guitarists of the twentieth century.

 Jazz guitarists in the U.S., such as Charlie Byrd and Wes Montgomery, were influenced by his style.
-In fact, Byrd, who lived from 1925 to 1999, said that Reinhardt was his primary influence.
-Guitarist Mike Peters notes that "the word 'genius' is bantered about too much.
+Byrd, who lived from 1925 to 1999, said that Reinhardt was his primary influence.
+The rock musician Mike Peters noted that "the word 'genius' is bantered about too much.
 But in jazz, Louis Armstrong was a genius, Duke Ellington was another one, and Reinhardt was also."
-David Grisman adds, "As far as I'm concerned, no one since has come anywhere close to Django Reinhardt as an improviser or technician."
+David Grisman added, "As far as I'm concerned, no one since has come anywhere close to Django Reinhardt as an improviser or technician."

-The popularity of gypsy jazz has generated an increasing number of festivals, such as the Festival Django Reinhardt held every last weekend of June since 1983 in Samois-sur-Seine (France), the various DjangoFests held throughout Europe and the US, and Django in June, an annual camp for Gypsy jazz musicians and aficionados.
+The popularity of gypsy jazz has generated an increasing number of festivals, such as the Festival Django Reinhardt held every last weekend of June since 1983 in Samois-sur-Seine (France), and since 2017 in nearby Fontainebleau; the various DjangoFests held throughout Europe and the US; and "Django in June", an annual camp for Gypsy jazz musicians and aficionados held at Smith College in Massachusetts.

-Woody Allen's film Sweet and Lowdown (1999), the story of a Django Reinhardt-like character, mentions Reinhardt and includes actual recordings in the film.